-Keeble studied at the University of Warwick and at the Royal Academy of Music.
-Upon graduating, she joined the Chorus of Welsh National Opera, for whom she also covered various roles.
-She has since performed with opera companies across Europe.
-Her recent engagements have included Katisha (The Mikado) for English National Opera and Carl Rosa Opera, La Marquise de Berkenfeld (La Fille du régiment) in Switzerland and Nice, Madame Larina (Eugene Onegin) for Longborough Festival, Dame Hannah (Ruddigore), Mother/Witch (Hansel and Gretel), Hippolyta (A Midsummer Night’s Dream) and Gertrude (Roméo et Juliette) for Opera North, Mistress Quickly (Falstaff) for Mid-Wales Opera and Longborough Festival, Auntie (Peter Grimes) for Aldeburgh Festival and Florence Pike (Albert Herring) with the BBC Symphony Orchestra.
+Keeble studied at the University of Warwick and the Royal Academy of Music and graduated into the chorus of Welsh National Opera, while also covering several roles for the company.
+She has gone on to perform with companies around Europe, engagements including Katisha (The Mikado) for English National Opera and Carl Rosa Opera, La Marquise de Berkenfeld (La Fille du régiment) in Switzerland and Nice, Madame Larina (Eugene Onegin) for Longborough Festival, Dame Hannah (Ruddigore), Mother/Witch (Hansel and Gretel), Hippolyta (A Midsummer Night’s Dream) and Gertrude (Roméo et Juliette) for Opera North, Mistress Quickly (Falstaff) for Mid-Wales Opera and Longborough Festival, Auntie (Peter Grimes) for Aldeburgh Festival and Florence Pike (Albert Herring) with the BBC Symphony Orchestra.

-Keeble also performs regularly in concert, with recent appearances including Berlioz’s Les Nuits d’été for the Warwick Festival and Elijah with the Northern Sinfonia.
+Keeble performs regularly in concert, appearances including Berlioz’s Les Nuits d’été for the Warwick Festival and Elijah with the Northern Sinfonia.
 She has also sung with the Royal Philharmonic Orchestra, the Philharmonia, the City of Birmingham Symphony Orchestra and the London Mozart Players.

 Charles Castronovo as Tamino, Gaynor Keeble as Third Lady, Anita Watson as First Lady and Hanna Hipp as Second Lady in Die Zauberflöte